datazip-inc/olake/README.md

 SDKs are libraries/packages that can orchestrate the connector in two environments i.e. Docker and Kubernetes.
 These SDKs can be directly consumed by users similar to PyAirbyte, DLT-hub.

-(Unconfirmed) SDKs can interact with with Connectors via potential GRPC server to override certain default behavior of the system by adding custom functions to enables feature like Transformation, Custom Table Name via writer, or adding hooks.
+(Unconfirmed) SDKs can interact with Connectors via potential GRPC server to override certain default behavior of the system by adding custom functions to enable features like Transformation, Custom Table Name via writer, or adding hooks.

 ### Olake

-Olake will be built on top of SDK providing persistent storage and a user interface with enabling deployment directly into your machine with default storage mode as Iceberg
+Olake will be built on top of SDK providing persistent storage and a user interface that enables deployment directly into your machine with default storage mode as Iceberg